 Songwriting prompts are great tools for songwriters of all levels and backgrounds.
 If you’re stuck with writer’s block, out of ideas, or just need a place to start, a great songwriting prompt can get you going.

 If you’ve been around the ol’ SongFancy block a time or two before, then you know we’re huge proponents of the humble songwriting prompt.
-Our songwriting challenge, The 5 in 5 Song challenge, is built completely on writing songs to prompts (every day for 5 days)!
+Our songwriting challenge, The 5 in 5 Song challenge, is built completely on writing songs using our Immersive Song Prompts (every day for 5 days)!

 If you’ve never written a song before, or if you’ve written hundreds, sometimes all you need is a new approach to get you inspired to write.